Skip to content

 3. Each router builds a link-state database.

-Troubleshooting OSPF means finding which step failed.
+Troubleshooting means finding which step failed.

-OSPFv2 basic configuration
+OSPFv2 multi-area configuration

 interface Loopback0